humandavey/signuptheapp/readme.md

 To run the development version of the frontent, use `npm run start`.

-To build the production frontent, use `npm run build`.
+To build the production frontend, use `npm run build`.